jamesspearsv/libstats-node/README.md

 - `ORIGINS`: Comma separated list of client origins (`http://localhost,http://localhost:3000`).
 Allowed origins in the CORS configuration for the API
 - `VITE_API_URL`: Variable to pass the API url to the client frontend.
 Replace placeholder with host server IP or hostname (`localhost`)
 - `TZ`: Sets the timezone of the API container and impacts the default timezone for timestamps during database insertions and request logging
+- `SECRET_KEY`: Secret value that is used for signing API access tokens
+- `ADMIN_PASSWORD`: Secret value that is used for accessing protected API routes and client views

 # Database Setup